The ultimate 3-week India itinerary: Exploring the best of India

 JAIPUR CITY PALACE

-The epicentre of all things vibrant is the Old City centre, location of the impressive City Palace - current home of the former royal family and an instagrammers heaven.
+The epicentre of all things vibrant is the Old City centre, the location of the impressive City Palace - current home of the former royal family and an instagrammers heaven.
 The City Palace is made up of a complex of beautiful buildings, courtyards and gardens, as well as some incredibly famous doors.

 Within the City Palace, important sights you must visit include Mubarak Mahal, otherwise known as the Welcome Palace, Pritam Chowk, with four colourfully decorated doors representing the seasons, Diwan-i-khas, which showcases the two largest silver urns in the world, and Rajendra Pol, the huge entranceway with two large elephants carved from a single piece of marble.